Massachusetts — Congressional Term Limits (1994–1995)

 https://malegislature.gov/Laws/GeneralLaws/PartI/TitleVIII/Chapter53/Section48

-State-law resolution (bundled statute):
+State-law context (bundled statute):

 League of Women Voters of Massachusetts v.
 Secretary of the Commonwealth, 425 Mass.
 424 (1997)